 Luckily there is usually always a shop inside the airport that sells herbal tea.

 I purchase one right before getting on the plane and drink it on while I’m waiting for takeoff, which makes me cozy right away and settles me in for the hours of sitting ahead.

 4. Hand Warmers

-There are many kinds of hand warmers out there, and the good news is most of them are TSA approved and won’t be a problem taking on a plane.
-There are two main kinds, air activated (click to view on amazon) disposable hand warmers and battery powered (click to view on Amazon).
+There are many kinds of hand warmers out there, and the good news is most of them are TSA approved and won’t be a problem to take on a plane.

 5. Sleep Masks

 The majority of people will agree that a sleep mask (click to view on Amazon) is a must have on a long flight where it is necessary to sleep.

 For lovers of warmth and the cozy sensation sleeps masks are a great way to keep your face warm.